 Comparing the L-1 Visa for ‘intracompany transferees’ to the O-1 Visa for 'Aliens of Extraordinary Ability'

-The L-1 is a nonimmigrant classification (i.e. temporary work visa) that allows a U.S. employer to transfer an executive, manager or specialized knowledge professionals from one of its affiliated foreign offices to one of its offices in the U.S. or to establish a new office in the U.S. In other words, the L-1 visa enables companies to temporarily relocate an executive, manager, or worker with specialized knowledge to live and work in the U.S.
+The L-1 is a nonimmigrant classification (i.e. temporary work visa) that allows a U.S. employer to transfer an executive, manager or specialized knowledge professional from one of its affiliated foreign offices to one of its offices in the U.S. or to establish a new office in the U.S. In other words, the L-1 visa enables companies to temporarily relocate an executive, manager, or worker with specialized knowledge to live and work in the U.S.

-The benefits of the L-1 include:
+The L-1 visa benefits include:

 The limitations of the L-1 include:

-- Under USCIS’ deference policy to prior approvals, there is a strong likelihood that the O-1 extension will be approved if the material facts and parties (i.e. information about you and your company) have not changed.
+- Under USCIS’ deference policy to prior approvals, there is a strong likelihood that the O-1 extension will be approved if the material facts and parties (i.e. information about you and your company) have not changed

 - You can hold numerous concurrent O-1 visas.
 This enables you to work for numerous employers if you have a valid O-1 visa for each employer you plan to work for.